slerman12/Help-me/2-Opposing-views.md

- > All of the described events took place while I was a PhD student in artificial intelligence.
+ > The described events took place while I was a PhD student in artificial intelligence.

 # Opposing views